 Cornwall’s protected landscape is well known and much loved for its iconic tin mines and prehistoric stone circles and these features often form some of our visitor’s fondest memories of Cornwall and the reason why so many return time after time.
 These features are also much treasured by the many local voluntary conservation groups who tirelessly give up their own time on a regular basis to safeguard heritage sites, working with local landowners, across the county from Rame Head to West Penwith.
-However many of these features are at risk or vulnerable, which this project will work to address, working in partnership with landowners and local communities.
+However many of these features are at risk or vulnerable, which this project will work to address, working in partnership with landowners, Historic England and local communities.

 at risk and vulnerable sites

 There are currently 140 Scheduled Monuments outside of West Penwith in the Cornwall AONB on the Heritage at Risk Register and in danger of becoming at risk.
 The Register is maintained by Historic England and is free to search on their website.
 Cornish monuments at risk range from prehistoric settlements, barrows and stone circles to defensive and industrial heritage features.

 Collectively these sites are principally on Bodmin Moor, the Lizard and at Rame Head, with the main threats being vegetation and tree growth and a lack of awareness of their management needs.
 Despite their obvious interest, the vast majority of sites contain no on site interpretation or descriptions other than what survives of the monument so most people would be unaware that they are passing through an Iron Age or Bronze Age settlement or defensive fort.
 Only with the stone circles, tin mines or eighteenth century forts that have a significant physical presence are the monuments more obvious.